NegsPilled/DLPocket/README.md

 Started as a personal project, I adapted to share with friends, and the open-source community.

+Right now it's Windows only.
+But I may add cross-platform support in the future.

 ## Features
 - Download YouTube videos in resolutions from 240p to 4K (or higher, if available).
 - Supports 60 FPS for videos that offer it.